 - They all actually liked SciFi – each expressed an appreciation for books they hadn’t been aware were SciFi.
 Those books tended to be less focused on the “robots and space ships” and more on “anthropology, sociology, and human psychology” – books like Stranger In A Strange Land, Left Hand of Darkness, 1984, and Brave New World.

-My favorite SciFi book is one of those that my writer friends did not, at first, realize was SciFi: Stranger In A Strange Land.
-I could spend a lot of time explaining the many reasons why I consider it one of the great works of Science Fiction – but let’s keep it simple.
+My favorite example of a SciFi book that my writer friends did not, at first, realize was SciFi: Stranger In A Strange Land.
+I could spend a lot of time explaining the many reasons why I consider it one of the great works of Science Fiction – and many of the things I find problematic about it – but let’s keep it simple.

 Stranger In A Strange Land was the first SciFi novel to hit the New York Times Bestseller List.
 (Clearly I am not the only one who found it significant, and not the only reader that Heinlein “reached” with this book.)